braintelligencePL/online-store-clean-architecture/README.md

 **Infrastructure** - contains `Spring` dependecies.
 Rest, Soap, GraphQL and all other things like logging, search engines, queues in other words everything that is connected with the outside world (cloud, database and other).

+#### 📦 `step-2-offer-api` - offer api design

+📜 Basically we'll create a facade (it is a design pattern) that is going to be the only thing that other modules (bounded contexts) will interact with.
+So later we are gonna have modules like `cart`, `order`, `payment` and these things will use `offer-api` to interact with `offer` domain.